GigabyteBlender/AI-ChatBot-Template/README.md

 - **User Settings**: Personalized settings stored per user
 - **Auto-Clear Functionality**: Automatically remove old chats based on user preferences
 - **Storage Limits**: Control the number of stored chats per user
+- **Password Reset**: Request password reset via email (implementation ready)
+- **Logging**: Currently has a logging deature which shows in detail all access and data sent in and out of database for development purposes. is written to a file called app.log.
+Can be easily removed if needed.

 ### Database Models